MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ## Assign a policy to a group

 Group policy assignment lets you assign a policy to a group of users, such as a security group or organizational unit.
 The policy assignment is propagated to members of the group according to inheritance rules.
-When the membership of a group that's assigned the policy changes or when a policy is removed from a group, the users' policies are updated according to the inheritance rules.

 You use the ```New-CsGroupPolicyAssignment``` cmdlet to assign a policy to a group.
 You can specify a group by using the object Id, SIP address, or email address.
 The cmdlet returns an operation Id that you can use together with the ```Get-CsBatchPolicyAssignmentOperation``` cmdlet to check the status of the propagation of the policy to members of the group.